-- 78. On October 22, 2014, FSAM announced that it was temporarily withdrawing its planned IPO, purportedly due to "market conditions and continued volatility for new issuers in the equity markets." - 79.
-On October 28, 2014, FSAM filed its amended registration statement on Form S-l/a for the sale of 6 million Class A common shares to the public (the "FSAM IPO Registration

-Statement"), which was declared effective on October 29, 2014.
-As explained in the FSAM IPO Registration Statement, the FSAM IPO would allow Defendant Tannenbaum and his associates to cash out of for tens of millions of dollars.
+- 77. On October 22, 2014, FSAM announced that it was temporarily withdrawing its planned IPO, purportedly due to "market conditions and continued volatility for new issuers in the equity markets." - On October 28, 2014, FSAM filed its amended registration statement on Form S-78. /a for the sale of 6 million Class A common shares to the public (the "FSAM IPO Registration" Statement"), which was declared effective on October 29, 2014.
+As explained in the FSAM IPO Registration Statement, the FSAM IPO would allow defendant Tannenbaum and his associates to cash out of for tens of millions of dollars.
 None of the proceeds were to be retained by FSAM, but rather used by FSAM to purchase ownership interests, called "Holdings LP Interests," from the principals of FSAM.
-According to the FSAM IPO Registration Statement, the principals of FSAM would be issued more than 42.8 million shares of Class B common stock and an equal number of Holdings LP Interests (with an estimated 40.2 million and 2.6 million Holdings LP Interests to be held by Defendants Tannenbaum and Berman, respectively, following the FSAM IPO).

-- 80. Although the Class B common stock held no economic rights, it entitled holders to five votes per share (as opposed to one vote per share for the Class A common stock), which would give insiders approximately 97.3% of the combined voting power of FSAM.
+According to the FSAM IPO Registration Statement, the principals of FSAM would be issued more than 42.8 million shares of Class B common stock and an equal number of Holdings LP Interests (with an estimated 40.2 million Holdings LP Interests to be held by defendant Tannenbaum and approximately 2.6 million Holdings LP Interests to be held by defendant Berman following the FSAM IPO).
+Although the Class B common stock held no economic rights, it entitled holders to five votes per share (as opposed to one vote per share for the Class A common stock), which would give insiders approximately 97.3% of the combined voting power of FSAM.
 In addition, the Holding LP Interests could be exchanged on a one-to-one basis for shares of Class A common stock two years after the offering.
 The FSAM IPO Registration Statement further stated that 7.5 million shares of Class A common stock had been reserved for issuance under FSAM's 2014 Omnibus Incentive Plan.
-Consequently, several of the Individual Defendants stood to reap more than \$100 million combined in immediate gross proceeds from the FSAM IPO, in addition to ownership interests worth hundreds of millions of dollars. - 81.
-The FSAM IPO Registration Statement highlighted the marked growth in assets under FSAM's management during the prior year, primarily due to the growth of FSC's investment portfolio.
-This had allowed FSAM to dramatically increase its fees in the lead up to the FSAM IPO.
-For example, the FSAM IPO Registration Statement stated that a "Key Competitive Strength[]" of FSAM was its "Strong Growth in Assets Under Management,

-Revenues and Earnings," which the Registration Statement described as the result of FSAM's "outstanding performance."
+Consequently, several of the Individual Defendants stood to reap more than \$100 million combined in immediate gross proceeds from the FSAM IPO in addition to ownership interests worth hundreds of millions of dollars more that they could cash out at a later date.

+79. The FSAM IPO Registration Statement highlighted the stunning growth in assets under FSAM's management during the prior year, primarily due to the exponential growth of FSC's investment portfolio, which had allowed FSAM to dramatically increase its fees in the lead up to the FSAM IPO.
+For example, the FSAM IPO Registration Statement stated that a "Key Competitive Strength[]" of FSAM was its "Strong Growth in Assets Under Management, Revenues and Earnings," purportedly as a result of FSAM's "outstanding performance."
 The FSAM IPO Registration Statement stated in pertinent part as follows: